ScienceMeter: Tracking Scientific Knowledge Updates in Language Models: Dataset Details

 \begin{itemize} \item \textbf{Uniquely Supported} – The claim can only be verified by the given paper. \item \textbf{Broadly Supported} – The claim is supported by the given paper but is likely validated by other sources as well. \item \textbf{Not Supported} – The claim is not supported by the given paper. \end{itemize}

-The results are presented in Table~\ref{tab:synthetic_claims_expert_evaluation}, showing that at least 80\% of claims strictly adhere to the rule, while more than 95\% broadly meet our expectations.
-While the results demonstrate the effectiveness of our synthetic claims, there is still room for improvement, so we collect author-annotated claims in Section~\ref{sec:author_annotated_claims}.
+The results are presented in Table~\ref{tab:synthetic_claims_expert_evaluation}, showing that, on average, 90.2\% of claims strictly adhere to the rule, while 98.7\% broadly meet our expectations.
+While the results demonstrate the effectiveness of our synthetic claims, there is still room for improvement, so we try to collect author-annotated claims in Section~\ref{sec:author_annotated_claims}.